conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 ## Transitive security

-By default Conduktor will leverage your `KAFKA_SECURITY_PROTOCOL` and accept login and password.
+By default Conduktor will leverage your `KAFKA_SECURITY_PROTOCOL` and accept the login and password.

 Gateway will then transfer the credentials to your underlying Kafka, thus leveraging your existing security and ACLs.

 :::caution

-Conduktor Gateway does not currently support `OAuthBearer` or `Kerberos` for transitive identity.
+Conduktor Gateway does not currently support `OAuthBearer` or `Kerberos` for transitive security.

 :::

-## Gateway internal Security
+## Gateway internal security

 Gateway enables you to adapt the security protocol to your liking.

-For example, you may want to change security on a given target Kafka
+For example, you may want to change security on a given target Kafka.

 ```yaml
 conduktor-gateway: